Carpal tunnel syndrome: Anatomy

 The carpal tunnel is an anatomical compartment located at the base of the palm.
-Nine flexor tendons and the median nerve pass through the carpal tunnel that is surrounded on three sides by the carpal bones that form an arch.
+Nine flexor tendons and the median nerve pass through the carpal tunnel, which is surrounded on three sides by the carpal bones that form an arch.
 The median nerve provides feeling or sensation to the thumb, index finger, long finger, and half of the ring finger.
 At the level of the wrist, the median nerve supplies the muscles at the base of the thumb that allow it to abduct, move away from the other four fingers, as well as move out of the plane of the palm.
 The carpal tunnel is located at the middle third of the base of the palm, bounded by the bony prominence of the scaphoid tubercle and trapezium at the base of the thumb, and the hamate hook that can be palpated along the axis of the ring finger.
 From the anatomical position, the carpal tunnel is bordered on the anterior surface by the transverse carpal ligament, also known as the flexor retinaculum.
 The flexor retinaculum is a strong, fibrous band that attaches to the pisiform and the hamulus of the hamate.
 The proximal boundary is the distal wrist skin crease, and the distal boundary is approximated by a line known as Kaplan's cardinal line.
 This line uses surface landmarks, and is drawn between the apex of the skin fold between the thumb and index finger to the palpated hamate hook.

 Pathophysiology

-The median nerve can be compressed by a decrease in the size of the canal, an increase in the size of the contents (such as the swelling of tissue around the flexor tendons), or both.
-When the pressure builds up inside the tunnel, it damages the median nerve (median neuropathy).

-As the median neuropathy gets worse, there is loss of sensibility in the thumb, index, middle, and thumb side of the ring finger.
-As the neuropathy progresses, there may be first weakness, then to atrophy of the muscles of thenar eminence (the flexor pollicis brevis, opponens pollicis, and abductor pollicis brevis).
-The sensibility of the palm remains normal because the superficial sensory branch of the median nerve branches proximal to the TCL and travels superficial to it.

-The role of nerve adherence is speculative.
+The carpal bones and the transverse carpal ligament form the carpal tunnel.
+The median nerve passes through this space along with the flexor tendons.
+Increased compartmental pressure for any reason can squeeze the median nerve.
+Theoretically, increased pressure can interfere with normal intraneural blood flow, eventually causing a cascade of physiological changes in the nerve itself.
+There is a dose-respondent curve such that greater and longer periods of pressure are associated with greater nerve dysfunction.
+The symptoms and signs of carpal tunnel syndrome causes are hypertrophy of the synovial tissue surrounding the flexor tendons such as with rheumatoid arthritis.

+Prolonged pressure can lead to a cascade of physiological changes in neural tissue.
+First, the blood-nerve barrier breaks down (increased permeability of perineureum and endothelial cells of endoneural blood vessels).
+If the pressure continues, the nerves will start the process of demyelination under the area of compression.
+This will result in abnormal nerve conduction even when the pressure is relieved leading to persistent sensory symptoms until remyelination can occur.
+If the compression continues and is severe enough, axons may be injured and Wallerian degeneration will occur.
+At this point there may be weakness and muscle atrophy, depending on the extent of axon damage.